 Hoping to make further progress on the field and provide players and spectators with a more attractive fixture list, Bradford entered the prestigious FA Amateur Cup.
 The FA Amateur Cup was the most famous of all cup competitions for non-league clubs.
 The first winners were Old Carthusians in 1894 and the last Bishop’s Stortford in 1974.
 Other famous winners included Bishop Auckland, Middlesbrough, Wimbledon and Skelmersdale United.

 Bradford were drawn at home to Derby Amateurs in the first qualifying round to be played on 10th October 1896.
 However the game had to be switched from Park Avenue to Lidget Green as Bradford’s Northern Union fifteen were at home to Bramley in the Yorkshire Senior Competition that day.
 The location was described as “the grounds of the Bradford club at Lidget Green”, but it is unclear whether this was the old Bradford RUFC ground at Scholemoor, the former Lidget Green cricket ground, or somewhere else.
+The ground was described as “very rough” and “it was a pity something better could not be got”.

 As the local press tended to announce the teams before matches but not afterwards, we can only surmise that our line up may have been